TMS Clinical Evidence

 Demitrack, MA , Thase, ME., Clinical significance of transcranial magnetic stimulation (TMS) in the treatment of pharmacoresistant depression: synthesis of recent data.
 Psychopharm Bull.
 2009, (42(2): 5-38;

-Private Clinic Results
+Private Clinic Results for TMS Therapy

 Scientific research and clinical studies are the foundation for the development of medical treatments.
 Clinical results seen in doctors’ offices are the true evidence of the value of a treatment.
 Fortunately, TMS has surpassed the results seen in clinical trials.
 Below, we have highlighted results from two private TMS clinics.